How does a slurry pump work to move abrasive, high-density mixtures that quickly damage standard pumps?

 What is the difference between a slurry pump and a water pump?

-A slurry pump is specifically designed to handle abrasive solids, while a water pump is only suitable for clean or lightly contaminated liquids.
+A slurry pump is designed to handle abrasive solids and high-density mixtures, while a water pump is mainly used for clean or low-solid liquids.

-Service life depends on slurry abrasiveness, operating conditions, and material quality.
-Proper selection can significantly extend lifespan.
+Service life depends on slurry characteristics, operating conditions, materials, and maintenance.
+Proper selection can significantly extend pump lifespan.